Brighton Women’s Centre (BWC)

 They offer high-quality early years education in a caring and exciting learning environment, specialising in trauma-informed practice.
 They offer a free-flow learning environment which takes from the philosophies of Reggio Emilia, Hygge, The Curiosity Approach.

 BWC offer child-centered activities including: loose parts, messy play, imaginative play, sensory play, discussion tables, yoga, music, puzzles and stories.
-They also visit the surrounding communities which include trips to local parks, museums, library and linking in with music groups.

 Further Information